libretro/tyrquake/readme.txt

 Building:
 ---------
 All you should need to do to get a regular build for your system is type 'make'.
-This should build all five executable targets.
+This should build all five executable targets and place them in a ./bin subdirectory.
 Windows builds can be done using MinGW and Msys on a Windows host, or by cross compiling with a suitable MinGW cross compiler.
 As long as your cross compiler is in your path somewhere, "make TARGET_OS=WIN32" should be all you need.

-If you're in a hurry and only want to build one target, you can type 'make prepare' (this sets up the build directories) followed by 'make <target>' - where <target> is the name of the executable you want to build.
+If you're in a hurry and only want to build one target, you can type 'make bin/<target>' - where <target> is the name of the executable you want to build.

 To build a debug version or one without the intel assembly, there are options you can select by setting Makefile variables: